noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 ### policies

-- grant/deny permission to take actions
+- set of permissions that grant/deny users, groups and roles to invoke resource actions
 - actions: aws API calls
-- attach policies to AWS identities

 #### resource policy

 - apply policies to an aws resource to grant/deny access to an account, ip address rangew, vpc or vpc endpoint, etc
 - generally used in addition to IAM policies applied to users, groups and roles

-#### IAM policy

-- grant permissions to a user, group of users, or role

 #### policy syntax